Stat-zz-era/mobility-excellence/MonoSterlingDb/README.md

             _logger = new SterlingDefaultLogger(SterlingLogLevel.Information);
             _engine.Activate();
             _database = _engine.SterlingDatabase.RegisterDatabase<AppDatabase>(new IsolatedStorageDriver());

              var maxPdx =
                 _database.Query<PersonModel, int>().Any() ?
             (from id in _database.Query<PersonModel, int>()
                 select id.Key).Max() + 1 : 1;

+	    //var maxPdx = _database.GetIntegerIndex<PersonModel>(); This is another way to get the same value from an extension class

-            _database.RegisterTrigger<PersonModel, int>(new AppDatabase.PersonTrigger(maxPdx));
+            //Register using the custom class you defined earlier _database.RegisterTrigger<PersonModel, int>(new AppDatabase.PersonTrigger(maxPdx));

+	    //OR - you can register without defining a custom class using a pre-Built template trigger passing in the field that is the primary key.
+            //_database.RegisterTrigger<PersonModel, int>(new IntTrigger<PersonModel>(maxPdx,"Id"));

         }

         private static void _DeactivateEngine()